charangajjala/AWS_Notes/AWS_Developer_Associate/ELB+ASG/ELB.md

 ### ALB Hands on
 - Create two instances for creating a target group.
 Add User Data as well.
 Make sure to add security group that allows ssh and http traffic from any where. (like launch-wizard-1)
-- Create a securtiy group that allows incming hhtp traffic from any where so could attach to load balancer
+- Create a securtiy group that allows incoming http traffic from any where so could attach to load balancer
 - Start creating load balancer, attach above sg

   ![](Assets/2023-02-19-20-01-52.png)